Frequently Asked Questions

 The Casino Institute does not guarantee jobs but, we do go above an beyond to assist in setting up auditions and on many occasions accompany students on group auditions.
 Casino Hiring Managers frequently visit our school seeking potential employees as well.
 We will give you 110% and, in turn, only ask that our students do the same.
 If a casino school promises you a job, they are breaking the law!!
 Check out our testimonials from our students and casino managers.

 Is The Casino Institute registered with the State of California?

 The Casino Institute has filed with the State of California through the Bureau for Private Postsecondary Education and currently exercise an exempt status based on the California Private Postsecondary Education Act of 2009, Article 4.
 Exemptions: 94874.
 Categories of Exempt Institutions: Section (f).
-The Casino Institute is holds a business license with the City of San Diego and El Cajon.
+The Casino Institute holds a business license with the City of San Diego and El Cajon.

 How do I sign-up for a course?

 Call us at (619) 741-2200 or (619) 861-0310 and ask for our administrator Allyson.
 She will give you all the details you need to start your new career as a Casino Dealer.
 We would also encourage you to visit us and meet our instructors, sit in on one of our classes and check out our casino equipment.
 We know you'll like what you see!
 As always, when visiting us, you are under no obligation to sign-up.
 Click here to schedule a school tour or to make an appointment to come in and sign up for a course today!